ixisio/bootstrap-touch-carousel/README.md

 ## How it works

 This jQuery Plugin is designed to add touch-support to your existing bootstrap carousel.
-The only thing you have to do, is to load these files into yout existing Bootstrap project:
+The only thing you have to do, is to load these files into your existing Bootstrap project:

 ```
 /dist/js/bootstrap-touch-carousel.js